 Being interdisciplinary in nature, his music has been programmed also outside the context of art music concerts: At the Baltic Circle theatre festival, the Flow Festival, and in 2023 at the Helsinki Biennial visual arts festival and at the new contemporary dance centre Dance House Helsinki.

-Ville Raasakka is a composition teacher at the Sibelius Academy in the University of the Arts Helsinki, and has additionally held two master courses in composition, in 2018 in Seoul, South Korea and in 2020 in Oulu, Finland.
+Ville Raasakka is a composition teacher at the Department of Composition and Music Theory of the Sibelius Academy (University of the Arts Helsinki), and he has also held two master courses in composition, in 2018 in Seoul, South Korea and in 2020 in Oulu, Finland.
 Since 2019 he organizes the Klang Helsinki Concert Series at the Helsinki Music Centre devoted to music composed after the year 2000.